 Visit Industry Sherpa to learn more!

-Our ChaseJib Pro was recently rented by the crew of HBO’s HACK’S. The ChaseJib Pro is a simple repositioning tool which is MUCH quicker to mount to a vehicle than speed rail (it takes about 15 minutes), and makes moving the camera from left to right, from up high (12′) to down low a breeze!
-We helped them rig it up for the first time, showed them how to use it, and away they went on their 2 week, cross country journey!
+Our ChaseJib was recently rented by the crew of HBO’s HACK’S. The ChaseJib is a simple repositioning tool which is MUCH quicker to mount to a vehicle than speed rail (it takes about 15 minutes), and makes moving the camera from left to right, from up high (12′) to “worms eye view” a push of a button!
+We helped them rig it up for the first time, showed them how to use it, and off they went on their 2 week, cross country journey!

 If you want to learn more visit our ChaseJib dedicated web page.